6 Ways to Use a Dental Practice Loan for Business Growth

 6. Invest in New Technology

-A great way to utilize additional working capital is to invest in technology that will make your operations more efficient.
+A great way to utilize additional working capital is to invest in technology to make your operations more efficient.
 For example, you could use a business loan to:

-- Upgrade your computer system: Having a new computer system can help your admin team work more efficiently.
+- Upgrade your computer system: A new computer system can help your admin team work more efficiently.
 For example, you can invest in a new scheduling system or transfer your charts from paper to digital files.

-- Purchase tablets: Instead of having patients complete paper forms, purchase tablets so that they can submit paperwork digitally.
-This will make the sign-in process move faster.
+- Purchase tablets: Instead of having patients complete paper forms, purchase tablets so that they can submit paperwork digitally, making the sign-in process faster.

 - Invest in a user-friendly website: It could include a chat function, scheduling assistant, and patient management tools.